Caron Butler: Los Angeles Lakers (2004–2005)

-The Lakers had been a title contender but were now in rebuilding mode, led by superstar guard Kobe Bryant.
-Butler started in all of his 77 games in the 2004–2005 season, averaging 15.5 points a game with a then career high field goal percentage of 44.5% percent.
-The Lakers struggled with injuries and a midseason coaching change however, and failed to make the playoffs.
-Once again, the offseason meant Butler would be shipped again, as the Lakers traded him and Chucky Atkins to the Washington Wizards for Kwame Brown and Laron Profit.
+The Lakers had been a title contender but were now in rebuilding mode led by superstar guard Kobe Bryant.
+Butler started in all of his 77 games in the 2004–05 season, averaging 15.5 points a game with a then-career-high field-goal percentage of 44.5% percent.
+The Lakers struggled with injuries and a midseason coaching change and failed to make the playoffs.
+The team later traded Butler and Chucky Atkins to the Washington Wizards for Kwame Brown and Laron Profit.

 Washington Wizards (2005–2010)

-Upon arriving in Washington, Butler signed a 5-year, $46 million deal with the team.
+Upon arriving in Washington, Butler signed a five-year, $46 million deal.
 He became part of Washington's new "Big 3", a trio made up of teammates Gilbert Arenas and Antawn Jamison.
-Butler was nicknamed "Tough Juice" by coach Eddie Jordan for his aggressive and passionate play, epitomized by Butler's 20 rebounds in the Game 6 loss of opening-round series against LeBron James and the Cleveland Cavaliers.
+Butler was nicknamed "Tough Juice" by coach Eddie Jordan for his aggressive and passionate play, epitomized by Butler's 20 rebounds in the Game 6 loss of the playoff-opening-round series against LeBron James and the Cleveland Cavaliers.

-On January 17, 2007, Butler converted his first game-winning basket, a dunk following a pass from DeShawn Stevenson with 2.2 seconds remaining against the Knicks to give the Wizards a 99–98 win.
+On January 17, 2007, Butler made his first game-winning basket, a dunk off a pass from DeShawn Stevenson with 2.2 seconds remaining against the Knicks to give the Wizards a narrow 99–98 victory.
 Butler was named Eastern Conference Player of the Week for January 15–21, 2007.
-He would have his best season yet, posting career high averages in rebounds, assists, and points.
-He was also named as a reserve to the 2007 NBA Eastern Conference All-Star team, his first appearance.
-However, he broke his hand late in the season attempting to block a shot and was forced to sit out during the playoffs along with the injured Gilbert Arenas as the Wizards were swept in their opening round rematch versus the Cavaliers.
+It was his best season yet, posting career-high averages in rebounds, assists, and points.
+Butler was named as a reserve to the 2007 NBA Eastern Conference All-Star team, his first appearance.
+He broke his hand late in the season attempting to block a shot and sat out the playoffs, along with the injured Gilbert Arenas, and the Wizards were swept in their opening-round rematch with the Cavaliers.

-Butler, who was sidelined with a hip injury, was selected as a reserve for the East in the 2008 NBA All-Star Game in New Orleans, Louisiana but was forced to sit out.
-Due to the injury, Butler missed 20 of the Wizards' last 35 games of the season.
-He returned to the lineup on March 13 (his 28th birthday), when the Wizards hosted the Cavaliers.
-He registered 19 points (8-for-18 field goals) and five rebounds in 41 minutes played in the Wizards' 101–99 win over the Cavs.
+In the 2007-08 season, Butler, who was sidelined with a hip injury, but was still selected as a reserve for the East in the 2008 NBA All-Star Game in New Orleans, Louisiana.
+He missed 20 of the Wizards' last 35 games of the season.
+Butler returned to the lineup on March 13 (his 28th birthday), when the Wizards hosted the Cavaliers.
+Butler recorded 19 points (8-for-18 field goals) and five rebounds in 41 minutes in the Wizards' 101–99 victory.